 Parameter Use to Display Relinquish Control Alerts = value Control whether messages about processor control are sent to the server console.
 This parameter can be used as a debugging tool.
 Supported values: ON = Use if you're writing your own loadable modules.
 OFF = Use if you're not writing your own loadable modules.
 Default: OFF.
-If a module uses the processor for more than 0.4 second without relinquishing control to other processes, the following types of messages appear: <process name=""> Process did not relinquish control frequently.
-Module: <module name=""> Code offset in module: <memory address=""></memory></module></process> You can set this parameter in the startup.ncf file.
+If a module uses the processor for more than 0.4 second without relinquishing control to other processes, the following types of messages appear: code offset in module: <memory address=""></memory> You can set this parameter in the startup.ncf file.
 Halt System on Invalid Parameters = value Specify whether to stop the system when invalid parameters are detected.
 Supported values: ON, OFF Default: OFF ON = You want the system to halt when an invalid parameter or condition is detected.
 OFF = You want the system to display an alert and continue running when an invalid parameter or condition is detected.
 You can set this parameter in the startup.ncf file.
 Worker Thread Execute In a Row Count = number Specify the number of times the scheduler consecutively dispatches new work before allowing other threads to run.
 Supported values: 1 to 20.
 Default: 10.
 Worker threads are created by the kernel to perform work for the kernel itself.

 Parameter Use to Alert Message Nodes = number Specify the number of alert message nodes that have been previously allocated.
 Supported values: 10 to 256.
 Default: 20.
 You can set this parameter in the startup.ncf file.
+Classic Work to do Pre-check Flag When a classic work to do is scheduled, this flag causes the scheduler to verify if the work to do is scheduled.
+If it's on the scheduled list, the operating system will trap.
 Replace Console Prompt with Server Name = value Control whether the console prompt is replaced with the NetWare server name.
 Supported values: ON, OFF.
 Default: ON.
 You can set this parameter in the startup.ncf file.
 Sound Bell for Alerts = value Control whether a bell sounds when an alert message appears on the console.
 Supported values: ON, OFF.
 Default: ON.
 Command Line Prompt Time Out = time Specify how long an .ncf file waits before executing the default response to an optional command.
 An optional command in an. ncf file is preceded by a question mark (?).
 The question mark causes the file to prompt you to execute the command.
 For information about optional commands in .ncf files, see Using Server Batch Files.
 Supported Values: 0 to 4294967295 seconds.
 Default: 10 seconds.